ranhya/ranhya.github.io/content/posts/marvel-spider-man.md

 ![Marvel’s Spider Man](/images/marvel_spider_man.jpeg)

-I can tell why this game is a fan favorite on the PS4, and also why it’s a must-play for a lot of people.
-I usually wouldn't play this kind of game, I'm not a big fan of superheroes.
-However I bought this game a long time ago to play with my nephew and I finally got around to [platinuming]() it four years later.
+I can see why this game is a PS4 fan favorite and a must-play for many.
+I’m not usually into superhero games, but I bought this one years ago to play with my nephew and finally got around to [platinuming]() it—four years later.

 If you own a PS4 (or even if you don't!)
-I definitely recommend giving this one a shot.
+I highly recommend giving this one a shot.

 ## Story

 The story isn’t super special but there's enough substance here that it serves for a good bit of entertainment.
 It's not super deep and it's pretty easy to guess where the story is going.

-[WIP]
+One thing I will say is that it’s easy to sympathize with the main villains as taking down a corrupt president is a pretty easy thing to get by.

 ## Combat